milan-codes/studician-api/README.md

 - All subjects: Make a **GET** request to `/subjects/:userId`
 - A specific subject: Make a **GET** request to `/subjects/:userId/:subjectId`

-To add a subject: Make a **POST** request to `/subjects/:userId`
+To add a subject:

+- Make a **POST** request to `/subjects/:userId`
-The request's body should include:
+- The request's body should include:
   - `name`: Name of the subject
   - `teacher`: Name of the subject's teacher
   - `colorCode`: Subject will be marked with this color

+To edit a subject:

+- Make a **PUT** request to `/subjects/:userId/:subjectId`
+- The request's body should include:
+  - All fields of the subject you want to edit (with the new values)
+  - If you decide not to change something, you have to include the old, unchanged values

 ### Lessons